kmmbvnr/viewflow-docs-v1/docs/forms_formsets.rst

 **PRO Only**

-Formsets and Inlines support is build on the idea from `django-superform
+Formsets and Inlines support based on the idea from the `django-superform
 <https://github.com/gregmuellegger/django-superform>`_ project.
-Formset and Inlines are included an procceed as a normal django form fields.
+Formsets and Inlines are included and proceed as a normal django form fields.

-This keeps your view code free from form-specific details and allows to use same templating technics from django-material form as for all rest fields.
+This approach keeps your view code free from form-specific details and allows to use same templating technics from django-material form as for all rest fields.

-Due inactivity, django-superforms code is absorbed into django-material and now supported as part of django-material Pro distribution.
+Due to inactivity of `django-superforms` project, code absorbed into `django-material` and now supported as part of django-material Pro distribution.

 Example: